ubiquity-os/pending-rewards/README.md

 ## Output

 The script will:
-1. Query up to 1000 permits from Supabase
+1. Query permits from Supabase
-2. Process them in batches of 20
+2. Process them in batches
 3. Check each nonce against the Permit2 contract
-4. Export results to `nonce-results.csv`
+4. Export results to `pending-rewards.txt`

-### CSV Format
+### Output Format

-The output CSV contains the following columns:
+The output text file contains:
 - `nonce`: The permit nonce value
 - `amount`: Token amount in wei
 - `partner_address`: Address of the permit partner